 Just like building a home, you need to start your dog’s house by building a frame.
 The siding and insulation will be added to that later.
 But just how big should you build it?
 That depends on the size of your dog.

 All you need to do is measure your dog’s length and standing height to figure out the dimensions.
 The bedroom should be roughly square, with each wall being roughly the length of your dog, lying down, as shown in the photo below.
 Keep in mind that you’re going to be adding a ½” thick layer of OSB (oriented strand board) to the inside of the walls, so make your framework slightly larger than that.
-The height of the doghouse needs to be at least four inches higher than the doorway.
+The height of the winter doghouse needs to be at least four inches higher than the doorway.

 The entry room only needs to be wide enough for the dog to get in, more like a hallway than an actual room.
 Keep in mind though, that if it is too narrow, the dog may spook and not go in.
 Making it roughly half the width of the bedroom works out well.

 To make the frame, use 2”x 2” dimensional lumber.
 The basic idea is a box, with a patrician to divide it into the two rooms.
 So start out by making the outline of the floor, using the dimension you measured for your door laying down, plus one inch, for the bedroom, and the width you need for the door for the other room.
-You’ll actually need three identical pieces, one for the bottom, one for the top and one for the lid.
+You’ll actually need three identical pieces, one for the bottom, one for the top, and one for the lid.

-The easiest way to connect the pieces together is to use metal angle brackets on the inside of the corners, as you can see in the photo below. it really doesn’t work well to glue and nail the pieces together, because end-grain doesn’t glue well, and all the joints have at least one piece which is end-grain.
-Screws don’t work well either, as the screw threads tear up the grain, eventually causing the joint to fail.
-Using inexpensive metal angle brackets provides the strongest connection, helping your pet’s house to last longer.
+The easiest way to connect the pieces together is to use metal angle brackets on the inside of the corners, as you can see in the photo below. it really doesn’t work well to glue and nail the pieces together, because the end grain doesn’t glue well, and all the joints have at least one piece which is the end grain.

 Once the top and bottom are put together, you’re going to need to cut six identical pieces of 2”x 2” to make the vertical parts of the frame.
 These will go in the four corners, as well as at both ends of the dividing wall.
 The dividing wall also needs to have the doorway framed in.
 That means adding in one additional vertical element, along with a horizontal beam across the top of the door frame.
 As you can see in the picture below, there are several inches of space above the doorway.